gweg/rainpanic/README.md

 # rainpanic
-An Oric Atmos action game
+An Oric Atmos arcade game

 A little game project

+ During a strong thunderstorm help Mr Aldo to catch all the drops of water falling from his house ceiling.